 Some opinion leaders and policymakers have questioned the public policy value of the tax deferral that 401(k) plans (and IRAs) receive.
 Survey respondents were asked whether the government should take away these tax incentives.
 A very large majority, 88 percent, disagreed that the tax incentives of DC plans should be removed (Figure 3).
-Opposition to elimination of the tax advantages was the strongest among households with DC accounts or IRAs, with 93 percent opposing the removal of the tax advantages.
-But even 82 percent of households without DC accounts or IRAs opposed eliminating the incentives.
-In fall 2014, higher-income households were more likely to oppose removal of the tax advantages (94 percent) compared with lower-income households (82 percent), as were households 50 or older (more than nine out of 10) compared with younger households (more than eight out of 10) (Figure 4).
+Opposition to elimination of the tax advantages was the strongest among households with DC accounts or IRAs, with 92 percent opposing the removal of the tax advantages.
+But even 81 percent of households without DC accounts or IRAs opposed eliminating the incentives.
+In fall 2015, higher-income households were more likely to oppose removal of the tax advantages (94 percent) compared with lower-income households (83 percent), as were older households (90 percent) compared with young households (84 percent) (Figure 4).15

 The survey also asked whether the limits on individual contributions to DC accounts should be reduced.
-A very large majority opposed reducing the contribution limits, with 90 percent of all households opposed in fall 2014 (Figure 3).
-Among households with DC accounts or IRAs in fall 2014, 94 percent disagreed with reducing the contribution limits, whereas among households without retirement accounts, 83 percent disagreed with reducing the contribution limits.
+A very large majority opposed reducing the contribution limits, with 90 percent of all households opposed in fall 2015 (Figure 3).
+Among households with DC accounts or IRAs in fall 2015, 94 percent disagreed with reducing the contribution limits, and even among households without retirement accounts, 84 percent disagreed with reducing the contribution limits.